 The number of inputs is 16, and the number of outputs is 1.
 The complexity, represented by the number of hidden neurons is 1.

 Once the architecture has been selected we carry out the training strategy.
-It is applied to the neural network in order to obtain the best possible performance.
+It is applied to the neural network to obtain the best possible performance.

 The algorithm selected to train this neural network is the Quasi-Newton method (to learn more about this algorithm visit 5 algorithms to train a neural network).
 The next table shows the training results by the quasi-Newton method.
 It includes some final states from the neural network, the performance functional and the training algorithm.

 Once the most technical part of our problem has been completed, we run different tests to determine if the predictive model is ready to make predictions.

 The binary classification tests provide us with useful information about the performance of our model.

 The classification accuracy takes a high value of 76,8%, which means that the prediction is good for a large amount of cases.